Osha (A Song of Ice and Fire): Television series

 In the HBO television adaptation, Game of Thrones, Osha is a wildling woman from Beyond the Wall who flees south to escape the threat of the White Walkers.
 She is portrayed as the fierce protector of Bran and Rickon Stark after her arrival in Winterfell.
 She is described as beautiful, young, and more dynamic in comparison to her book counterpart.

 Natalia Tena was cast for the role of Osha.
 Her role as the character was revealed to the public in July 2010.
 Martin expressed his interest in Tena's audition: "When I saw that she was reading for Osha, my first thought was, 'She's great, but no way, she's too young and too hot.'
 Then I saw her reading, and none of the other Oshas had a chance.
 Her charisma grabbed me by the throat and I could not take my eyes off her.
 David and Dan felt the same way.
 We're all thrilled to have her."

 Tena appeared as a guest star in a total of 16 episodes, during the first, second, third, and sixth seasons.
 Osha was written out of the fourth season after her character's temporary departure from the show.
 As such, Natalia Tena did not return for season 4.
-Art Parkinson, Tena's co-star, revealed that they and their characters would not return in the fifth season.
+Art Parkinson, Tena's co-star, revealed that he and their characters would not return in the fifth season.
 Tena returned for the role of Osha in the season 6 episodes "Oathbreaker" and "Book of the Stranger" before her character was killed off.

 Storylines

 A Game of Thrones

 Osha makes her first appearance in A Game of Thrones.
-She and a small group of wildlings successfully sneak pass the Wall with the help of a pair of Night's Watch deserters, Stiv and Wallen.
+She and a small group of wildlings successfully sneak past the Wall with the help of a pair of Night's Watch deserters, Stiv and Wallen.
 They sneak into the wolfswood just north of Winterfell, and attempt to attack Bran Stark.
 Osha suggests they take him to Mance Rayder Beyond the Wall, but she is ignored.
 They are suddenly ambushed by Robb Stark, Theon Greyjoy, and the two direwolves, Grey Wind and Summer, who kill everyone but Osha.
-They take her in for questioning, and briefly mentions her intentions of fleeing from the Others.
+They take her in for questioning, and she briefly mentions her intentions of fleeing from the Others.
 She is then taken prisoner and put on surveillance, being put to work in the kitchens.
 Osha later goes to the weirwood tree to pray, and encounters Bran.
 They share a moment and bond, talking about the Old Gods of the Forest, and tells Bran about how she tried to warn Robb about the rising threat of the Others.
 Some time later, Maester Luwin calls Osha to carry Bran to the crypts after the boy dreamt of his father walking within them.
 Within the catacombs, they are shaken by the presence of Shaggydog, who attacks Maester Luwin, and is later patched up by Osha.
 For her good behavior, some of her shackles and chains are removed.